Raiders 13th at King of Mountain

 For fifth place, Rafferty topped Canon McMillan’s No. 25 in Class 3A Broxon Dean, 5-1.

+“Bryce lost to the champion and third-placer just like Owen and I felt as the weekend went on, he was the guy who got better with each match,” Klepfer said.
+“He was attacking legs and scoring points and looking good.
+He’s one who takes 15-20 matches to get going.”

-Householder, who is No. 17 at 126, lost his second-round bout via pin to eventual runner-up Hayden Cunningham of State College before winning three straight bouts to clinch a top-eight finish.
+Householder, who is No. 17 at 126, lost his second-round bout via pin to eventual runner-up Hayden Cunningham of State College before winning three straight bouts — one was a 14-0 major over No. 10-ranked Owen Lehman over Northern Lebanon — to clinch a top-eight finish.
 He dropped a 16-4 decision to Line Mountain’s Aidan Kritzer, then a 5-2 loss to Garnet Valley’s Matthew Ricci for seventh place.